ishraqe/battleship/README.md

 * Implement as many of the things listed above as you can
 * Keep in mind why you decided to implement things a certain way, or to prioritize one feature over another
 * Push your changes to the forked repository
-* After 2 days, we will schedule a short review session to discuss your solution